bloomberg/phabricator-tools/py/abd/README.md

 Git operations on working branches.
 * `abdtst_devphabgit.py` -
 Support for testing developer / phab interactions.
+* `abdweb_htmlformatter.py` -
+Provide useful utilities for formatting html.
+* `abdweb_page.py` -
+Render the outline of an Arcyd report page, with inline CSS, JS etc.
+* `abdweb_repocontent.py` -
+Render html to report the state of a repository watched by Arcyd.

 -----
 *please note: this file is generated, edits will be lost*